Yes, ASOS is a fast fashion brand.

 - ASOS has a huge gender pay gap in its UK offices, with women earning 55p for every £1 that men earn when comparing median hourly pay.

 - In 2020, ASOS stopped paying its garment factories, using the excuse of covid-19 reducing demand (despite signing contracts for the work, and legally owing payment).
 After external pressure, the brand promised to pay their garment factories, but it should never have come to that in the first place.
-It continues to not commit to keeping workers safe.

-This snippet is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.
+This post is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.